 www.bedbreak.com (website in English): flexibility on dates and length of stay

-France Accommodation and Culture (website in English): student-specific bed and breakfast options with a minimum on-month stay.
+France Accommodation and Culture (website in English): student-specific bed and breakfast options.

 Hotels are usually expensive in Paris.
 However, it is possible to find less expensive hotels with prices running from 30 Euros per night.